Azure/azure-sdk-for-python/sdk/servicebus/azure-servicebus/README.md

 ### Receive a message from a queue

-To receive from a queue, you can either perform a one-off receive via "receiver.receive()" or receive persistently as follows:
+To receive from a queue, you can either perform an ad-hoc receive via "receiver.receive()" or receive persistently as follows:

 ```Python
 from azure.servicebus import ServiceBusClient